zmerkin/rrg/basemap/readme.md

 Coming a little closer, its height is more apparent.

 ![Near the top of the rise, most of the falls is in view](nextphoto.jpg)

+The falls pours over a narrow area of the rock shelf, but the shelf itself creates a rock shelter which curves around almost a third of the shallow plunge pool.
+The pool area is sandy, and sand and rock cover the slope up under the rock shelf.

+![]